browserengineering/book/book/animations.md

 it's only draw that is re-done (and animated with different parameters).[^compositing-def]

-[^compositing-def]: The term [*compositing*][compositing] means to combine multiple images together into a final output.
-As it relates to browsers, it usually means the performance optimization technique of caching rastered GPU textures that are the inputs to animated [visual effects](visual-effects.md), but the term is usually overloaded to refer to OS compositing as well.
+[^compositing-def]: The term [*compositing*][compositing] at its root means to combine multiple images together into a final output.
+As it relates to browsers, it usually means the performance optimization technique of caching rastered GPU textures that are the inputs to animated [visual effects] (visual-effects.md), but the term is usually overloaded to refer to OS compositing as well.

 [compositing]: https://en.wikipedia.org/wiki/Compositing